Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

-We extract classical conservative 5PM observables from the classical scattering amplitude of massive particles at $\mathcal{O}(G^5)$ in general relativity, i.e.~at four-loop order.
-We construct the integrand by first obtaining the requisite tree amplitudes via the double-copy, sewing them into generalized cuts and which we then expand in the soft region through ${\cal O}(|\vect{q}|^2)$.
+\Section{Computational Setup---} We extract classical conservative 5PM observables from the classical scattering amplitude of massive particles at $\mathcal{O}(G^5)$ in general relativity, i.e.~at four-loop order.
+We construct the integrand by first obtaining the requisite tree amplitudes via the double-copy, sewing them into generalized cuts, and then expanding in the soft region through ${\cal O}(|\vect{q}|^2)$.
 The resulting expressions are then mapped to a cut-integrand basis~\cite{Bern:2024vqs} to remove redundant labeling and subsequently merged into a soft-expanded integrand by picking each term exactly once while verifying cut consistency.

 The complete $|\vect{q}|$ and $m_i$ dependence in the resulting integrand is such that all integrals are functions of the boost parameter $\sigma$ only.
 The even and odd powers of $|\vect{q}|$ decouple, so, without affecting the classical contributions, we restrict to terms that contain only even powers of $|\vect{q}|$~\cite{Bern:2023ccb}.
 The result admits a convenient diagrammatic organization into 394 integral families built entirely from cubic vertices; representative topologies are shown in Fig.~\ref{fig:egFeynmanDiags}.
 Notably, the third and fourth diagrams arise for the first time at 2SF order, whereas the first two already appeared in earlier 1SF computations.
 Throughout, the matter lines denote linearized (eikonal) propagators.